 The neighbouring island of Menorca and it's even quieter companion, Formentera do not offer such a vast range of things to do but are still worthy of a mention for their beauty as well as their tranquillity.
 If you want to sunbathe on a deserted beach you may still have a chance here.

 Ibiza has earned a reputation as being the most hedonistic island in the Mediterranean but it also has quieter areas which attract artistic types too.
 There is no lack of interesting features and quaint fishing villages away from the main tourist centres of Ibiza Town and San Antonio.

 The South of France

 The South of France has always had a reputation for being the playground of the rich and famous.
 Fly to Nice, Toulouse or Avignon for a taste of the French Riviera or visit the only Mediterranean island that belongs to France, the island of Corsica; this is not as developed as the islands of Spain and thus remains largely unspoiled as tourism seems to be concentrated around one particular area.
 Southern France enjoys a climate comparable to Spain and offers the discerning tourist some beautiful spots to enjoy a vacation.
-The food and wine in this region is of exceptional quality and will make your holiday to the region complete.
+The food and wine in this region are of exceptional quality and will make your holiday to the region complete.